juangrassob/LearningPython/README.md

 # LearningPython

-Uploading projects which use to learn python.
+Uploading projects which use to learn python 3.